Leaf48/DiscordCraft/README.md

 # DiscordCraft
-It can controll character in Minecraft.
+It can controll a character in Minecraft.